 Recently, we co-hosted an event featuring an inspiring panel sharing their deep knowledge and action-oriented ideas on how BIPOC-owned businesses can utilize ecommerce as a tool for economic empowerment.
 The event was also co-hosted by our friends at the American Sustainable Business Network.

 The event featured an interview with 11-year-old Mya Beaudry, Kitigan Zibi Anishinabeg First Nation, Canada.
 This successful young entrepreneur is the founder of Kokom Scrunchies – scrunchies and fabrics made from traditional kokom scarves and named after inspirational Indigenous women.

-Following the interview, representatives from three outstanding initiatives provided an in-depth perspective on removing barriers and making ecommerce and entrepreneurship a reality for aspiring business owners of all backgrounds.
+Following the interview, representatives from three outstanding initiatives provided an in-depth perspective on removing barriers and making ecommerce and economic empowerment a reality for aspiring business owners of all backgrounds.
 The discussion featured: